asteinkrauss/7900Group2/README.md

 **CupEquivalentPrice:** in $; price per edible cup equivalent (the unit of measurement for Federal recommendations for fruit and vegetable consumption)

 **Year:** Categorical (2013,2016,2020)

+#Briefly propose the tools and methods used to perform the analysis